D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - So far this season, 27.5% of the 556 passes thrown by his team have gone Moore's way.

-- Moore (12 red zone targets) has been the recipient of 25.0% of his team's 48 red zone pass attempts.

-- The Panthers, who rank 29th in the NFL in points scored, have attempted a pass 56.4% of the time while running the ball 43.6% of the time.
+- The Panthers have thrown the football in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Buccaneers.